Insecurity, battle with lawmakers clouding presidency of Ecuador's Lasso

 Lasso, a former banker who took office a year ago, promised to fight crime, revive an economy battered by coronavirus and attract investment - especially in oil and mining.

-He has boosted economic recovery with a $1 billion COVID vaccination program and his fiscal measures are reducing the high deficit, garnering praise from the International Monetary Fund.
+He has boosted economic recovery with a $1 billion COVID-19 vaccination program and his fiscal measures are reducing the high deficit, garnering praise from the International Monetary Fund.

 But those achievements have been clouded by high levels of violence - which Lasso says is a response to his open fight against drug traffickers - prison riots which have killed hundreds, and vehement opposition in the National Assembly to his investment and security proposals.